Hayleeee15/FourCardFeature/README.md

 ### March 7th, 2026

-Updated the cards using grid to haave the diamond apperance
+Updated the cards using grid to have the diamond apperance

 ### March 1, 2026